gsbdarc/rcpedia/docs/_user_guide/best_practices_python_env.md

 pip install pipreqs
 ```

 Next, we use `pipreqs` to generate a `requirements.txt` file that captures all the package dependencies required to recreate the virtual environment.
-If all the Python scripts reside in `src` directory, `pipreqs` will identify all the packages used in those scripts:
+If all the Python scripts reside in the `src` directory, `pipreqs` will identify all the packages used in those scripts:

 ```title="Terminal Command"
 pipreqs <path/to/project/src>